Tanay Sukumar, November 12, 2016

 How did this happen?

-Through these years with NTMN, I have realized that the impact of writing may often be painstakingly slow, but that impact will never come if we cite that slowness to avoid expressing altogether.
+Through these years with NTMN, I have realized that the impact of writing may often be painstakingly slow, but that impact will never come if we avoid expressing altogether.

 What happened to be our peak years – late 2010 to early 2013 – were also the years when the social media graduated into becoming the force that it is today: and being at the helm of a leading satire platform in those years was an experience not everyone can boast of.

 These years told us: people could use humour to express anger.
-You might want to think of the role of satirical websites like ours and other youth platforms in building the humorous discourse to express anger.
+Do think of the role of satirical websites like ours and other youth platforms in building the humorous discourse to express anger in those years.

 Until then, how often had you seen public outrage to the extent that a random youth could express anger on a public platform?